Controlling digital learning processes

 Choosing a Suitable LMS

-Selecting an appropriate Learning Management System is an important step if you want to successfully implement digital learning.
+Choosing an appropriate Learning Management System is an important step when you want to successfully implement digital learning.
 Since there are many providers, you should align the learning platform with your goals and requirements.

 User-Friendliness